ucsb-cs56/ucsb-cs56.github.io/_topics/javadoc_publishing_to_github_pages_from_private_repo.md

 * You should see the two directories/folders side by side in the same parent directory/folder
 * That way, we can use a relative path from with the private repo's directory  to access the public repo's files, for example, `../lab00_javadoc_jgaucho` as we demonstrate in the next step.

 Here's what that should look like.
-Note that in the `git status` step, it notes that we are on the `gh-pages` branch instead of the `master` branch.

 ```
 -bash-4.3$ pwd